STinC++ rewrites the programs in Software Tools in Pascal using C++

 I don’t have a strong computer science background.
 I trained in electronic engineering and came into software sort of by accident.
 I have been doing this for getting on for 30 years, so I’ve picked up a few things along the way but I have a generally utilitarian approach.
 I probably could invert a tree, but I’d look for a library function first.
 Anyway, I learned a whole lot building my little regex library, and like last chapter’s sort algorithms, unsophisticated as my implementation is, writing it is something I would never have otherwise written.
 It’s given me an appreciation of regexes I didn’t have before.
 In my code, for instance, I can see a couple of pretty obvious optimisations, mainly handling the no-match case.
 The Kleene star implementation is greedy, but I know how a non-greedy version would drop right in.
 I can see how the code could be extended to support capture groups.
 It’s a whole new little arena that’s opened up for me.
 Thanks Brian, thanks Bill.

 It helped cement some C++ for me too.
 There are always things you know, but perhaps not consciously or with full understanding.
 I knew, in an abstract kind of way, that C++ lambda functions have value semantics.
-However, since I’d pretty much always used lambdas functions as arguments to functions that where declared right at the call site.
-I hadn’t appreciated that they enabled, for example, runtime polymorphic behaviour in value objects.
+However, since I’d pretty much always used lambdas functions as arguments to functions that were declared right at the call site, I hadn’t appreciated that they enabled, for example, runtime polymorphic behaviour in value objects.
 As the code compiles a regular expression into a

 pattern_matcher object, it’s building a